The Typology of Financial Scandals and Ponzi (Pyramid) Schemes

 In 1634, tulip bulbs were traded in a special exchange in Amsterdam.
 People used these bulbs as means of exchange and value store.
 They traded them and speculated in them.
 The rare black tulip bulbs were as valuable as a big mansion house.
 The craze lasted four years and it seemed that it would last forever.
 But this was not to be.

-This specific pyramid investment scheme was somewhat different from the ones which were to follow it in human financial history elsewhere in the world.
+This specific pyramid investment scheme (also known as "Ponzi scheme", after a notorious swindler) was somewhat different from the ones which were to follow it in human financial history elsewhere in the world.
 It had no "organizing committee", no identifiable group of movers and shakers, which controlled and directed it.
 Also, no explicit promises were ever made concerning the profits which the investors could expect from participating in the scheme - or even that profits were forthcoming to them.

-Since then, pyramid schemes have evolved into intricate psychological ploys.
+Since then, pyramid (Ponzi) schemes have evolved into intricate psychological ploys.